istio/istio.io/_docs/setup/cluster-extension.md

 * You have [installed Istio](install-kubernetes.html) on your cluster

-* The machine must have IP connectivity to the nodes and endpoints in the cluster.
+* The machine must have IP connectivity to the endpoints in the cluster.
 This typically requires same VPC or a VPN connection, as well as a container network that provides direct (without NAT or firewall deny) routing to the endpoints.
 The machine is not required to have access to the cluster IP addresses assigned by K8S.
+Istio's Pilot and the Istio sidecar and configuration installed on the external machine(s) by following these steps provide the service level connectivity and all the Istio advance routing and control capabilities.

-* The control plane (Pilot, Mixer, CA) and kuberentes DNS server must be accessible from the VM.
+* The control plane (Pilot, Mixer, CA) and Kubernetes DNS server must be accessible from the VM.
 This is typically done using an [Internal Load Balancer](https://kubernetes.io/docs/concepts/services-networking/service/#internal-load-balancer).